microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

     ![](images/azurecloudshell.png)

-1. Enter the following command by replacing ServicePrincipalName and PASSWORD with your desired values.
+1. Enter the following command by replacing ServicePrincipalName with your desired value.

-   `az ad sp create-for-rbac --name ServicePrincipalName --password PASSWORD `
+   `az ad sp create-for-rbac --name ServicePrincipalName `

    It will give you a JSON output as shown in the image.
 Copy the output to notepad.
 This details required in your next tasks.